mendix/docs/content/en/docs/refguide/runtime/session-management.md

 ### 2.2 Enable Authentication Token

-For offline-first apps using standard Mendix sign in with version 10.9.0 or above, the authentication token will be generated automatically.
+For offline-first apps using the client API `login`, with version 10.9.0 or above, the authentication token system will be used by default.

-If you want to generate authentication tokens in your online app, you will have to use custom JavaScript or Java sign in code using the `login2` API.
+If you want to generate authentication tokens in your online app, you have to use the client API `login2`.

 The `login2` API allows you to pass the parameter `useAuthToken`.
 The value `true` enables the authentication token, `false` disables it.
 If the login action passes `true` to the runtime, the runtime adds an HttpOnly cookie `useAuthToken` indicating that an authentication token should be generated during the client startup.
-Your login flow will then utilize the authentication token.

-You could also provide end-users a "remember me" option so they can decide whether they want to be remembered or not.
+You could also model your login page to provide end-users with a "remember me" option so they can decide whether they want to be remembered or not.

 Follow the links below to find the `login2` API specifications for the following: